Reception Wall / Post Room

 During the building work a number of characteristic features, such as the wooden floors, the ceilings and some old walls, were removed.
 The only original elements you can still see inside are the four large windows in the two exterior walls which face each other.
 One of these exterior walls is now an inside wall.
 I used the shape and format of these large windows as a starting point for the design.

 I copied the form of the windows on a 1:1 scale, rotated these copies 90 and 180 degrees and set them in a wall between the two spaces.
 Giving depth to the 60 x 54 cm ‘window panes’ created boxes which serve as cupboards in the post room.
 Stationery is kept in the cupboard to the right.
 Post can be sorted on a counter at standing height.
 Boxes of supplies are kept in the vertical cupboard to the left.
-The back of these cupboards is made of planks from the bedrooms once used by novices.
+The back of these cupboards are made of planks from the bedrooms once used by novices.
 These closed backs can be seen in the reception area.

 Thus the appearance of the reception area is determined by the functional character of the post room.
 Both rooms contain the same form with a different function: on one side there is an open version, on the other a closed.